-- i) The work of data processing should be done by the public sector banks either in Hindi or in bilingual form and only standard encoding (Unicode font/software) should be used for Hindi. - ii).
+- 1. The data processing work should be done by the public sector banks either in Hindi or in bilingual form and only standard encoding (Unicode font/software) should be used for Hindi. - 2.
 Credit card, ATM etc. services should be provided in Hindi or in bilingual form.